Answering Service for Electrical Contractors

 Electrical-specific intake out of the box

-The questions match what a real electrical dispatcher would ask.
+The questions match what an electrical intake coordinator would ask.
 Panel location, breaker behavior, burning smell, sparking, EV charger involvement, generator state.
 No script you have to write.

 Real-time safety triage at 3am